openstack/openstack-manuals/doc/contributor-guide/source/quickstart/first-timers.rst

 To get started, complete the following steps:

 #.
-Set up your account and agree to the Individual Contributor License
+Set up your account and agree to the ``Individual Contributor License
-   Agreement (ICLA).
+   Agreement (ICLA)``.
 See `Account Setup`_ for details.

-#.
-Join the Launchpad `OpenStack Documentation Bug Team`_.

 To set up your environment for contributions, proceed with the subsections below.

 Set up a text editor
 --------------------